UltimateCoder00/Event-Finder/README.md

 ```

 ### Scenario
-The program consists of a world, events, event tickets and distance from a given location, with the following assumptions:
+The program consists of a world, events, event tickets and event distance from a given location, with the following assumptions:

 ##### Program
 - Randomly generated seed data.